• Skip to main content

 Not only would she be away from home for at least six weeks, between camps and family trips, but I also knew, at her age, it was still difficult for her to comprehend how much time she needed to complete these assignments and how much free time she actually had.

-So after observing her making little progress for the first few weeks of the summer, I grabbed a calendar, sat down with her, and had her write out a plan.
+So after observing her making little progress for the first few weeks of summer, I grabbed a calendar, sat down with her, and had her write out a plan.

 There are a few benefits to having kids write out a plan for long-term projects:

 2. It creates an informal contract your child has committed to.
 There’s no disputing what needs to get done when it’s been written down.
-And when a goal hasn’t been reached – for example, reading a certain number summer reading pages a day – it’s time to revisit the plan and reassess how the work can get done on time.
+And when a goal hasn’t been reached – for example, reading a certain number pages a day – it’s time to revisit the plan and reassess how the work can get done on time.

 My daughter’s first plan was aggressive and I knew she couldn’t possibly finish all of her work in two weeks.
 I told her this but let her pursue it anyway – reminding her that she was the one responsible for getting the work done, not me.

-When, inevitably, she began to fall behind in the plan, she revised it – not once but two times over the summer.
-These revisions were lessons onto themselves.
 Also, at the end of the summer – when she’d thankfully completed all the assignments – she realized it would have been less stressful if she had dedicated a bit more time each day to her reading assignment, as opposed to trying to read a whole book in three days.

 15 Life Skills Kids Need Before They Leave Home